georust/rinex/doc/observation.md

 cargo run --example observation
 ```

-### V3 and following revisions
+### Special note for modern (V>2) Observation Data files

-&#9888; &#9888; This parser expects single line epochs,
+&#9888; &#9888; This parser currently works
-that is line length larger than 60 caracters,
-which is against V < 3 specifications (only allowed in modern RINEX).

-&#9888; &#9888; If V > 2 Observation Records with
-multi line epochs do exist,
-this lib will not parse them properly
+on single line epochs in this scenario, which is against the standard
+RINEX definitions.
+This is because most observation files are compressed files (`RNX2CRX`)
+and the decompression tool (`CRX2RNX`) does not respect the
+RINEX standard in that particular scenario.
+In other words, this parser only works with Observation Data
-at the moment.
+that has been uncompressed with `CRX2RNX` at the moment.

+In the next release, I will support both cases:
+* make the standard properly parsed (wrapped lines)
+* and maintain current behavior, so non matching but very common
+files are still parsed correctly

 ### CRINEX - Compressed Observation records

-Compressed OBS records are not fully parsed at the moment because
+Compressed OBS records are not parsed at the moment because
 this lib is not able to decompress them.
-You have to manually decompress them prior anything.
+You have to manually decompress them prior parsing.
 If you pass a compressed RINEX to this lib, only the header
 will be parsed and the record is set to _None_.
 Link to CRX2RNX [official decompressoin tool](https://terras.gsi.go.jp/ja/crx2rnx.html)

-Some uncompressed V3 OBS files result in format violations,
-where _epochs_ are described in a single line longer than 60 characters.
-This parser can deal with that scenario and should parse every sane epoch.
+In the next release, the parse will be able to uncompress
+compressed Observation Data files, so you don't have to do anything.

 ## Observation Record content